vrnvu/bitask/README.md

 - A command-line interface (`bitask`) for interacting with the key-value store
 - A Rust library crate that can be used as a dependency in other projects
 - Core Bitcask features including:
-  - Append-only log files
+  - Append-only log files with automatic rotation (4MB per file)
   - In-memory key directory
-  - Basic compaction
+  - Process-safe file locking
   - Crash recovery
 - Only byte arrays (`Vec<u8>`) are supported for keys and values